okonomichiyaki/supercat/000-SUPERCAT.md

 After the bot has selected a card, consult the guidelines for Prelude actions, and spend any resources or Guild cards for their effect now.
 After the bot completes the Prelude, go to the page for the selected card's suit, and execute the bot's actions using the procedures on that page.

-### Guild Cards
+### Guild and Lore Cards

-The bot will use **new actions** on Guild cards, like **Manufacture (Build)**, at most once per chapter.
+The bot will use **new actions** on Guild and lore cards, like **Manufacture (Build)**, at most once per chapter.
 When using "General Priorities" to select a card to play, there is a check to see if the bot can use any abilities on ready Guild cards.
 A Guild card is ready if it has not been used this chapter.
 If the bot selects a card due to this procedure, mark the Guild card as exhausted (rotate the card or place a marker on the card).
 At the end of the chapter, all cards become ready again (turn the card upright or remove the marker).

 <#ifdef base>
 <div class="pagebreak"></div>